grem11n/cost-exporter/README.md

 - Reduce the amount of hardcode required to set Prometheus labels and metric names
 - Automate the sync between the tag creation and Helm chart update somehow
 - Add other deploy manifests.
 For example, Terraform configuration for AWS ECS
+- Create a Grafana dashboard based on the metrics

 ## Contribution